MohitKapoor19/Movie-Recommender-System/README.md

 # Concept used to build the similarity.pkl file : similarity

-1 .
-Cosine Similarity is a metric that allows you to measure the similarity of the documents.
+1.Cosine Similarity is a metric that measures the similarity between documents.

-2 .
-In order to demonstrate cosine similarity function we need vectors.
-Here vectors are numpy array.
+2.In order to demonstrate the cosine similarity function, we need vectors.
+Here, the vectors are numpy arrays.

-3 .
-Finally, Once we have vectors, We can call cosine_similarity() by passing both vectors.
-It will calculate the cosine similarity between these two.
+3.Once we have the vectors, we can call the cosine_similarity() function by passing both vectors.
+This function will calculate the cosine similarity between the two.

-4 .
-It will be a value between [0,1].
-If it is 0 then both vectors are complete different.
-But in the place of that if it is 1, It will be completely similar.
+4.The result will be a value between 0 and 1.
+A value of 0 indicates that the vectors are completely different, whereas a value of 1 indicates that they are completely similar.

-5 .
-For more details , check URL : https://naomy-gomes.medium.com/the-cosine-similarity-and-its-use-in-recommendation-systems-cb2ebd811ce1
+5.For more details, please refer to the relevant documentation.check URL : https://naomy-gomes.medium.com/the-cosine-similarity-and-its-use-in-recommendation-systems-cb2ebd811ce1

 # How to run?
 ### STEPS: